 The Lay of the Land

-The Northwest Territories is a land that has never been tamed.
-Larger than all but a handful of sovereign nations, it’s where Canada’s biggest river weaves through an empire of peaks.
+Larger than all but a handful of sovereign nations, the Northwest Territories is where Canada’s biggest river weaves through an empire of peaks.
 It’s where herds of caribou darken the horizon.
 Where lakes are ocean-sized and fish are human-sized.
 Where polar bears roar and great whales spout.
 And where people trace timeless paths, following lifeways richer than the modern world can know.

 The Northwest Territories is a land of six distinct regions: